xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 ---

 ### Designing the interface
+Interviews with interior designers made choosing a drag-and-drop interaction a no-brainer.
+It fit well with how they worked: usually laying out and rearranging swatches & samples while [hunkering](https://articles.uie.com/hunkering/).

 My initial concept for selecting furniture components was to have users modify furniture parameters before dragging and dropping them onto a canvas.
 I saw two benefits to this approach:

 <div class="left-third" >